texstudio-org/texstudio/utilities/manual/source/editing.md

 ```{tab} Completing env-name
 ![env completing after pressing keys](images/completer_env.webp)
 ```

 ### Reference/BibID completion

 When entering reference commands, the completer offers those commands prefilled with potential references.

 If a reference is changed or the command offers to enter several references, the completer can suggest available references.

-It works the same for *bibIDs*
+It works the same for *bibIDs*.

 ```{tab} Reference command completion
 ![completing reference command](images/completer_ref.webp)